CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Integration-Guide/Integrate-with-Grafana.md

 {{%/notice%}}

-## Install NetQ Plug-in for Grafana
+## Install NetQ Plugin for Grafana

-Use the Grafana CLI to install the NetQ plug-in.
+Use the Grafana CLI to install the NetQ plugin.
 For more detail about this command, refer to the {{<exlink url="https://grafana.com/docs/grafana/latest/administration/cli/" text="Grafana CLI documentation">}}.

 ```
 grafana-cli --pluginUrl https://netq-grafana-dsrc.s3-us-west-2.amazonaws.com/dist.zip plugins install netq-dashboard